Lucky44x/LuckyGUI/README.md

 # LuckyGUI
-A simple Spigot based de.lucky44.gui.GUI-library
+A simple Spigot based GUI-library

 __Disclaimer: This isn't a finished project, and currently the library has some unecessery features__

-To use, you'll have to create a new de.lucky44.gui.GUIManager in your onEnable method

-You can create new classes which implement the de.lucky44.gui.GUI class, leaving you to override three methods:
+You can create new classes which implement the GUI class, leaving you to override three methods:
 ```
 @Override
 public void onOpen(Player user)
 ```
-- Gets called when the de.lucky44.gui.GUI is openend for a player
+- Gets called when the GUI is openend for a player
 ```
 @Override
 public void onClose()
 ```
-- Gets called when the de.lucky44.gui.GUI is closed
+- Gets called when the GUI is closed

 ```
 @Override